 I have a line that I say to our gym members.
 “Your next workout is only as good as your recovery from your last one”.
-That means that Post Workout Muscle Recovery is the key to building a strong, lean and energized body.
+That means that Post Workout Muscle Recovery is a key.
+This is how you’ll build a strong, lean and energized body.

 Lifting weights, doing CrossFit, HIIT training and a good day at the gym all break down your tissue and your muscles by creating microtrauma.
-These are small tears that must heal to grow newer and bigger muscles.
+This breakdown creates small tears that must heal to grow newer and bigger muscles.

 Muscles need protein to rebuild and repair these tears so that you can get stronger.
-Without enough protein, a workout can actually have a negative effect and cause your muscles to waste away, negating all of your efforts.
+Without enough protein, a workout can actually have a negative effect.
+Without proper post-workout recovery steps, you can cause your muscles to waste away, negating all of your efforts.

 Now for the 3 Steps to Post Workout Muscle Recovery.

 - Eat approximately 1 gram of protein for each pound of bodyweight.
-That means great sources of grass-fed or organic animal protein, The best source of muscle building protein can be found in WHEY PROTEIN POWDER.
+That means great sources of grass-fed or organic animal protein.
+The best source of muscle building protein can be found in WHEY PROTEIN POWDER.
 Drinking a whey protein powder shake within 30-45 minutes of working out facilitates recovery.
 Not all protein powders are created equal.
-As a matter of fact many of the biggest sellers are loaded with sugar and chemicals that will sabotage any chances of a lean, energized or strong body.
+As a matter of fact, many of the biggest sellers are loaded with sugar and chemicals.
+These will sabotage any chances of a lean, energized or strong body.
 I trust and use BioTrust Vanilla Whey Protein powder.

 2. Sleep is a key in muscle recovery.